-While small capacitance increments are allowable, much larger amounts could negatively affect the module’s load transient response.
+While small capacitance increments are allowable, larger amounts could negatively affect the module’s load transient response.
 To optimize transient response, designers typically add a feedforward capacitor (CFF) in parallel with the upper feedback resistor, as shown in Figure 1.
 In the frequency domain the addition of CFF creates a zero, which increases bandwidth and improves the transient response time.

 Figure 1: Feedback divider with feedforward capacitor CFF

-Unfortunately, while CFF creates a zero to help increase bandwidth, it also creates a subsequent pole as a product of CFF and the parallel combination of feedback resistors.
+Unfortunately, this solution isn't perfect either; while CFF creates a zero to help increase bandwidth, it also creates a subsequent pole as a product of CFF and the parallel combination of feedback resistors.
 This pole can negate the benefits brought about by the zero of the CFF.
 Since CFF adds a zero and a pole, which may not be too far apart in frequency, the choice and calculation of CFF becomes tricky.
 The right CFF value will help the situation, while a wrong CFF value will bring no improvement and will just be a useless addition to the bill of materials (BOM).

 TurboTrans™ technology, shown in Figure 2, improves the loop response by adding just one resistor (RTT).
 Adding an RTT resistor enables you to optimize the feedback loop easily using a resistor outside of the module.
 By adjusting the TurboTrans resistor, you can optimize the zero and midband gain (AVM) of the compensation stage as required.
 There are no side effects like that of a consequent CFF pole with the use of a RTT resistor.